Significant Accounting Policies

 Significant accounting policies

 The Company’s significant accounting policies are discussed in Note 2, “Significant Accounting Policies” in the Company’s Annual Report.
-There have been no changes to the Company’s significant accounting policies described in the Company’s Annual Report that have had a material impact on its condensed consolidated financial statements and related notes except for updates resulting from the adoption of Topic 842, as discussed below.
+There have been no changes to the Company’s significant accounting policies described in the Company’s Annual Report that have had a material impact on its condensed consolidated financial statements and related notes.

 Recently adopted accounting pronouncements

 In December 2019, the Financial Accounting Standards Board (“FASB”) issued Accounting Standards Update (“ASU”) 2019-12, Income Taxes (Topic 740): Simplifying the Accounting for Income Taxes, which removes certain exceptions for investments, intraperiod allocations and interim calculations, and adds guidance to reduce complexity in accounting for income taxes.
 ASU 2019-12 is effective for annual periods, and interim periods within those years, beginning after December 15, 2020.
 The Company adopted the new standard on a prospective basis as of April 1, 2021.
 The adoption did not have a material impact on the consolidated financial statements.